Guide to Alaska Museums

 The Alaska SeaLife Center (ASLC) is dedicated to understanding and maintaining the integrity of the marine ecosystem of Alaska through research, rehabilitation and public education.
 The ASLC offers visitors unique wildlife viewing experiences and exciting opportunities to learn first-hand about ongoing marine research.
 Come face-to-face with a variety of marine animals and sink your hands into our touch tank.
 Interact with researchers and their knowledgeable assistants during daily interpretive programs.
 The ASLC is perched above spectacular Resurrection Bay in Seward, Alaska, approximately 125 miles south of Anchorage.
 Gift shop and restaurant on site.

-The museum presents the chief events of Seward's history through photographs, artifacts and documents.
+The museum portion of the library museum presents the chief events of Seward's history through photographs, artifacts and documents.
 There is also a fine collection of Native baskets and ivory carvings on display.
-During the summer there are evening programs consisting of two slide shows: The History of Seward and The History of the Iditarod Trail.
 A special open house is held every August 28 in honor of the founding of Seward in 1903.
 Museum shop carries books by local authors and other items relating to local area.

 Sitka Historical Museum